-The International Tobacco Control (ITC) Japan Survey is research on people's knowledge, attitudes, and behaviours about tobacco products.
-Both "users" and "non-users" of tobacco products are needed for this study - a survey that will be conducted about once a year over three years.
+The International Tobacco Control (ITC) Japan Survey is a research of people's knowledge, attitudes, and behaviours about tobacco products.
+Both "users" and "non-users" of tobacco products are needed for this study - a survey that will be conducted about once a year over five years.

-- participating in this 25- to 30-minute survey during the next few days, and - if you complete the survey this time, being invited to participate in follow-up surveys every 6-8 months (we previously aimed to conduct the follow up surveys about every 12-18 months, but we have now changed to every 6-8 months).
+- participating in this 25- to 30-minute survey in July to August 2021, and - if you complete the survey this time, being invited to participate in follow-up surveys every 12- months.

-If you qualify and fully complete this survey, it is extremely important that you come back and join our Special "3-Year Survey" again in 6-8 months!
+If you qualify and fully complete this survey, it's extremely important that you come back and join our Special "5-Year Survey" again in 12 months!

+Survey title:

-- Survey title: Special 3 Year Survey - Survey URL: [LINK TO SURVEY] - Answering a survey can only be done once per person. - Survey length: About 25-30 minutes.
-(Actual length may vary depending on contents) - Incentive: [Rakuten min max incentive]. - Closing Date: Once the required number of survey completions is reached. - Incentive Awarded Date: Max 60 days after completing the survey - Depending on the survey, it may take longer than the above timing.
+Special 5 Year Survey

+- Survey URL: [LINK TO SURVEY] - o Answering a survey can only be done once per person. - Survey length: About 25-30 minutes.
+(Actual length may vary depending on contents) - o Incentive: [Rakuten min max incentive]. - Closing Date: Once the required number of survey completions is reached. - Incentive Awarded Date: Max 60 days after completing the survey - o Depending on the survey, it may take longer than the above timing.